 Subject to the availability of acquisition opportunities, the REIT intends to grow distributions, in part through the accretive acquisition of properties.
 The current environment for acquisitions is very competitive with limited supply of quality properties coming to the market.
 The REIT explores acquisition opportunities as they arise but will pursue only acquisitions that management believes are accretive relative to its long-term cost of capital.

-The REIT acquired 2 properties during the three month period ended June 30, 2017, as summarized below:
+The REIT acquired 11 properties and 1 property outparcel adjacent to an existing property during the three month period ended September 30, 2017, as summarized below: